 Excerpts from the BoE Monetary Policy Summary:

 Monetary policy cannot prevent either the necessary real adjustment as the United Kingdom moves towards its new international trading arrangements or the weaker real income growth that is likely to accompany that adjustment over the next few years.
-Attempting to offset fully the effect of weaker sterling on inflation would be achievable only at the cost of higher unemployment and, in all likelihood, even weaker income growth.
-For this reason, the MPC’s remit specifies that, in such exceptional circumstances, the Committee must balance any trade-off between the speed at which it intends to return inflation sustainably to the target and the support that monetary policy provides to jobs and activity.
+It can, however, support the economy during the adjustment process.
+The MPC’s remit specifies that, in such exceptional circumstances, the Committee must balance any trade-off between the speed at which it intends to return inflation sustainably to the target and the support that monetary policy provides to jobs and activity.

 The steady erosion of slack has reduced the degree to which it is appropriate for the MPC to accommodate an extended period of inflation above the target.
 Unemployment has fallen to a 42-year low and the MPC judges that the level of remaining slack is limited.
 The global economy is growing strongly, domestic financial conditions are highly accommodative and consumer confidence has remained resilient.
 In line with the framework set out at the time of the referendum, the MPC now judges it appropriate to tighten modestly the stance of monetary policy in order to return inflation sustainably to the target.
 Accordingly, the Committee voted by 7-2 to raise Bank Rate by 0.25 percentage points, to 0.5%.
 Monetary policy continues to provide significant support to jobs and activity in the current exceptional circumstances.
 All members agree that any future increases in Bank Rate would be expected to be at a gradual pace and to a limited extent.